 -

-Marketing Hub: Your toolkit for lead generation, email campaigns, and marketing automation.
+Marketing Hub: This is for all your lead generation efforts, like email campaigns, ads, and automation.

 -